-As pharmacies continue to grow and evolve, so does their technology.
+As the world of pharmacy evolves, so does the technology it uses.
 From helping to manage business behind the scenes to treating patients at the front end of the pharmacy, technology solutions have allowed providers to work with greater accuracy, precision, and efficiency.
 In the process, they have improved the quality of care that patients receive and the qualities of life that they live.
 Of all of the technology that is helping to advance patient care, though, the Pharmacist eCare Plan — a fully digital, interoperable documentation system — is one of the most significant.

 Revolutionizing Pharmacy Care

 First introduced to pharmacies in 2017, the eCare Plan was created by the NCPDP and HL7 to merge pharmacy care plans into the world of technology - specifically into pharmacy software.
 Care plans, which track the health history, treatment plans, and goal progress of patients, have been around for years; but eCare Plans have taken and transformed them for the digital age.